getbubblenow/bubble/docs/launch-types.md

 A `node`, also often just called a Bubble, is a regular Bubble that acts as a VPN and you connect devices to it.

-A Bubble can either delegate cloud services back to the Bubble that launched it (we call this a Bubble in cloud mode), or it can call cloud services directly (a Bubble in standalone mode).

 The mode is called `installType` in the [API](https://github.com/getbubblenow/bubble-docs/blob/master/api/README.md).

 ### Cloud Services
 A bubble will either delegate cloud services back to the launcher that created it, or use the cloud services directly itself.

+ * When a Bubble delegates cloud services back to the Bubble that launched it, we call this a Bubble in cloud mode.
+ * When a Bubble calls cloud services directly, we call this a Bubble in standalone mode.

+What are the upsides/downsides of each approach?
 If you don't want your cloud credentials stored in your node, use delegated cloud services.
 Alternatively, if you're starting a launcher or don't want cloud services mediated via a launcher, you'll want your Bubble to call cloud services directly.